14 Feb 2021

 [c] Protection From God

 And the rainbow is a beautiful thing, we see that in many, many beautiful pictures you can find online.
-This clearly is not in Singapore, but do we see rainbows in Singapore?
-Yes, we have rainbows like this, the kueh that we have - rainbow kueh.
-But no, no, no, we do have, even though it's not so easy in our island here, you do have pictures like this and of course like this.
+This clearly is not in Singapore.
+But do we see rainbows in Singapore?
+Yes, we have rainbows like this.
+The “kueh” [colloquial term for a type of local snack] that we have - rainbow “kueh”.
+But no, no, no, we do have, even though it's not so easy in our island here, you do have pictures like this, and of course like this.
 Beautiful things!
-But they're meant to tell you, protection in a new norm.
+But they're meant to tell you - protection in a new norm.

-I've pretty much covered the exegesis of this text, but there's something else I just want to cover before we close and that is this - In this new norm, we realize that God has given or reiterated His purpose for humanity - be fruitful, multiply, fill the earth, manifests My glory as my images.
+I've pretty much covered the exegesis of this text, but there's something else I just want to cover before we close, and that is this - in this new norm, we realize that God has given, or reiterated His purpose for humanity: be fruitful, multiply, fill the earth, manifest My glory as my images.

 What about sin, it's not dealt with?
 What about the mess this world is in?
 This world is going to be in a mess.
-It's ... it's messed up!
-And what about Satan, he seems to have the upper hand.
-It seems to ... he seems to be having the last laugh, if everything ends in Noah's, in Noah's life, in Genesis, chapter 9, we could say the winner is Satan.
-Because the world is messed up, there's plenty of sin, and God is not glorified.
+It's, it's messed up!
+And what about Satan, he seems to have the upper hand?
+It seems to, he seems to be having the last laugh, if everything ends in Noah's life, in Genesis, chapter 9, we could say the winner is?
+Satan.
+Because the world is messed up; there's plenty of sin, and God is not glorified.

 The Promise

-God did give a promise that even though sin had come in, sin will not be the final story in humanity.
-Satan will not be the victor in this story, but that God will bring ultimate victory because God did give that promise in Genesis 3:15 that there will be an offspring, there will be a descendant, "There will be a Son of woman who will crush the serpent's head."
+God did give a promise that even though sin had come in, sin will not be the final story in humanity, Satan will not be the victor in this story, but that God will bring ultimate victory.
+Because God did give that promise in Genesis 3:15, that there will be an offspring, there will be a descendant, there will be a Son of woman, who will crush the serpent's head.
 This is the promise!
-And though God has judged, and though God has saved the family, and though God has given a new kind of environment and protection for humanity, we are still waiting for the fulfillment of Genesis 3:15.
+And though God has judged, and though God has saved the family, and though God has given a new kind of environment and protection for humanity, we are still waiting for the fulfilment of Genesis 3:15.

-How about this passage that just can't miss, right?
-Romans 8, "For those who He foreknew He also ...," and so on.
+How about this passage that I just can't miss, right?
+Romans 8: "For those who He foreknew He also…" [Romans 8:29-30] and so on.
 You can read that.
-So long, but so beautiful!
-It ... it takes at least one sermon to properly unpack this but I just want to highlight five words for you in this text - foreknew, predestined, called, justified, glorified.
-Great words!
+So long, but so beautiful.
+It, it takes at least one sermon to properly unpack this.

-They are the five links in the golden chain of Christianity.
+But I just want to highlight five words for you in this text - foreknew, predestined, called, justified, glorified.
+Great words; they are the five links in the golden chain of Christianity.
 Do you notice that?
-That's God's plan for His people!
-God foreknows His people.
+That's God's plan for His people.
+God “foreknows” His people.
 That word means - He knows ahead of time, who are His people.
 He elects them.
 He chooses them.
 He foreknows them.

-If this word, 'foreknows' refers to the people He selects, or elects, the next word, 'predestined' to you might sound like the same thing.
+If this word “foreknows” refers to the people He selects, or elects, the next word, “predestines”, to you, might sound like the same thing.
 Isn't it the same?
-No, the word, 'predestined' is not so much about the who, but it is about the where.
+No. The word ”predestined” is not so much about the who, but it is about the where.
 The pre- determined state that they will be in.
-So who God foreknows, He also predestined them.
-He has determined that they will be at this particular state in the future.
-And that state is to be conformed to the image of His Son.
+So who God foreknows, He also predestines them.
+He has determined that they will be at this particular state in the future, and that state is to be conformed to the image of His Son.